Dental Crown – An Amazing Solution or a Terrible Mistake?

 What is a dental crown?

 A dental crown is a tooth shaped "cap" that covers the visible portions of the tooth.
-It can be made from a variety of materials, including metal or porcelain.

 What are the different types of dental crowns?

 Crowns are most commonly used as a restorative measure to protect teeth that have been damaged by decay, but they can also be used as a cosmetic device.
+They can be made from a variety of materials, including metal or porcelain.

 If you’re considering a dental crown, there are a few materials to choose from.
 These materials include: ceramic, gold alloy, porcelain-fused to metal, and base metal alloys.
 Here is a breakdown of these options: